The drivers of online polarization: fitting models to data: Related Work

 where $x_i$ is the opinion of $i-th$ user, $A$ is the adjacency matrix of the network, and $K$, $\alpha$ are free parameters of the model respectively representing the social interaction strength among agents and the \textit{controversialness} of the modeled topic.
 The social network underlying the opinion dynamics is updated at every iteration, with the probability of two users being connected proportional to

 The last free parameter is the reciprocity $r$, i.e. the probability that given a established link $i \to j$, it is reciprocated from $j \to i$.
-Despite the rather different working principle, this model displays good performances, except for not capturing the extremely polarized opinion distribution observed on Facebook.
-This results show that the main driver to approximate different opinion distributions is given by the power law exponent $\beta$, and the controversialness $\alpha$, with a less relevant role played by $K$ and $r$.

-The model proposed by Arruda et al.~\cite{arruda2022} has a similar structure to the one proposed in this work, even though the mechanism for opinion updates are rather different.
-In essence, the simulation is performed at the level of users producing information (posts) expressing a given opinion $\theta$, and reaching neighboring users.
-This interaction probabilistically leads to neighbors updating their opinion closer to or farther apart from the opinion expressed by the post.
-Different outcomes are obtained modifying the post transmission probability, the post distribution probability, the relative phase parameter and the possibility to rewire connections.
-The transmission probability distribution, which gives the probability for a user to post a piece of information, as a function of $d=\lvert x_i-\theta \rvert$, being $x_i$ the opinion of user $i$, and assumes three shapes:
+In the model proposed by de Arruda et al.~\cite{arruda2022} the simulation is performed at the level of users producing information (posts) expressing a given opinion $\theta$, and reaching neighboring users.
+In this model, interactions between individuals occur probabilistically, resulting in neighbors updating their opinions to become closer or farther from the opinion expressed in the post.
+Various outcomes can be achieved by adjusting the post transmission probability, post distribution probability, relative phase parameter, and the ability to rewire connections.
+The transmission probability distribution, which gives the probability for a user to post a piece of information, as a function of $d=\lvert x_i-\theta \rvert$, being $x_i$ the opinion of user $i$, and may assume three shapes:

+The $uni$ distribution models the case in which the users post content without caring about the post opinion $\theta$, thus they spread everything they come across.
+The $pol$ distribution models the case in which the users tend to post content that can be either very similar or very diverse with respect to their opinions.
+Finally, the $sim$ case models the scenario in which users post like-minded content with a much higher probability.

-A similar mechanism is considered for neighboring users that receive the information depending on their opinion distance from user $i$ (post distrbution), according to two possible probability distributions.
+A similar mechanism is considered for neighboring users that receive the information depending on their opinion distance from user $i$ (post distribution), according to two possible probability distributions.

 being $y=\lvert x_j-x_i\rvert$ and the phase $\phi$ a free parameter.
+In other words, the post transmission refers to the probability of users posting a certain post on their timeline, this post is then transmitted to their neighbors according to the filtering imposed by the recommendation algorithm which is modeled by the post distribution probability.
 The model investigates also the role of rewiring, which, if allowed, takes place with a probability proportional to $y$.

-From Figure~\ref{fig:moreno_distros} we observe that, for the social where this model performs best, namely Reddit and Twitter, the kind of post distribution function play a less relevant role; the phase distributions $\phi$ in the top 5\% of configurations instead show much more localized values, suggesting a relevant role of this parameter.
-With respect to post transmission and rewiring, in Reddit we observe a prevalence of the \textit{pol} type, and a balanced representation of \textit{uni} and \textit{pol}.
-Lastly, the possibility to rewire connection is key to well approximate the opinion distributions.